Writtic/stormTutorial/README.md

 Hello!
 Beginners of Apache Storm and Docker! <br/>
 This Repo is for you!
 Follow the README.md instructions and learn Apache Storm easily!

-This repository is based on https://azure.microsoft.com/ko-kr/documentation/articles/hdinsight-storm-develop-java-topology/
+The included maven project is based on [WordCount Example](https://azure.microsoft.com/documentation/articles/hdinsight-storm-develop-java-topology/) from Microsoft Azure

 Environment setup
 -----------------